Introduction to Religious Studies

 - Become skilled at reading textbooks critically, discerning unstated assumptions, values, and goals.

-- Identify what methods of studying and understanding religions make sense for you given your own assumptions, values, and goals.
+- Identify what approaches to understanding religions make the most sense for you given your own assumptions, values, and goals.

 - Develop increased intellectual humility, purposefulness, self-awareness, charity, and the ability to listen well.

-There are two main ways to demonstrate your preparation and contribute to this class:
+There are two ways to demonstrate your preparation and contribute to this class:

-- By submitting written comments in Canvas, as a response to the day's assignment/discussion post, at least one hour before class, in response to my questions about the assigned readings.
+- By posting written comments in Canvas, as a reply to the day's assignment, at least one hour before class, in response to my questions about the assigned readings.
 These comments should be concise, should refer to specific parts of the readings, and should present just one idea in response to just one of the questions raised in the assignment.
 You can mention ideas that others have already raised in their posts, but be sure to credit them, and add your own substantive contribution based on your own reading in your own words.
 Please keep a copy of all your posts for yourself as well, in case some get lost in cyberspace.

 If you are shy, or have trouble formulating ideas quickly enough to speak up, I suggest you start out with written comments; then, when you have found your voice in writing, start looking for opportunities to bring up your ideas in class.

-You can choose how much you speak and how much you contribute online, but either way, aim to make a substantial contribution about once a week.
 Your grade for “preparation and contribution” will be based not only on whether you have contributed regularly but also on the depth, insightfulness, clarity, and conciseness of your contributions, and especially on how well they reflect careful reading of the assigned texts.
-It will also be affected by little indications of preparation and engagement such as bringing the assigned texts to class, and by how well you help us to maintain a focused intellectual atmosphere in the classroom by doing things like staying alert and engaged, respecting others, refraining from using electronic devices (yes, that’s a special policy for this class and it will affect your grade), and avoiding anything else that might disrupt, distract, or discourage others from staying focused.
+It will also be affected by little indications of preparation and engagement such as bringing the assigned texts to class, and by how well you help us to maintain a focused intellectual atmosphere in the classroom by doing things like staying alert and engaged, respecting others, refraining from any use of electronic devices, and avoiding anything else that might disrupt, distract, or discourage others from staying focused.

 Four response papers (10% each)

-Following our study of each book, you will write and submit in Canvas a brief essay (around 600 words) assessing how the author’s assumptions, values, and goals relate to your own, and what you can learn from this author’s methods and overall approach that will help you in learning about religions and in your education more broadly.
+Following our study of each book, you will write and submit in Canvas a brief essay (around 600 words) assessing how the author’s assumptions, values, and goals relate to your own, and what you can learn from that author’s approach that will help you in your understanding of religions and in your education more broadly.

 Final exam (20%)

-An essay exam (open-book and open-notes) articulating the assumptions, values, and goals that guide your own education and your understanding of religions, and what aspects of the four methods of studying religions that we have encountered this term you can embrace, reject, or learn from.
+An essay exam (open-book and open-notes) articulating the assumptions, values, and goals that guide your own education and your own understanding of religions, and what aspects of the four approaches we have encountered this term you can embrace, reject, or learn from.

 Academic honesty (all or nothing)

-In my estimation, any form of deceit, however “mild,” warrants a final course grade of F (zero).
-Individual instances of suspected academic dishonesty will be referred to the appropriate University authorities, who will investigate and determine appropriate penalties (which may include grade penalties, extra classes, suspension, expulsion, and/or other penalties).
-In my estimation, academic dishonesty includes (but is not limited to) turning in writing not created by yourself solely for this class on the basis of your own understanding of the subject, plagiarism (reproducing or paraphrasing someone else’s words or ideas without citing them), failing to document sources as required in an assignment, using or submitting text (even in modified form) that was generated in whole or in part by automatic text generators such as ChatGPT, helping other students to avoid doing their own reading or thinking or writing, selling a paper or exam essay or sharing it with someone who might use it instead of doing his or her own work, using the ideas or wording in others' online posts without citing them, submitting answers or comments online without having studied the relevant materials for yourself, and even false excuses for absences or late or missed assignments.
-You have no need to invent excuses, because unmet requirements will affect only my evaluation of your work; they will not affect my respect for you as a person.
-False excuses therefore mean that you are attempting to falsify your grade, and in my estimation this warrants a course grade of F. See integrity.ou.edu for information on student rights and responsibilities with regards to academic misconduct.
+In my estimation, any form of deceit, however “mild,” warrants a final course grade of F. Individual instances of suspected academic dishonesty will be referred to the appropriate University authorities, who will investigate and determine appropriate penalties (which may include grade penalties, extra classes, suspension, expulsion, and/or other penalties).
+In my estimation, academic dishonesty includes (but is not limited to) turning in writing not created by yourself solely for this class on the basis of your own understanding of the subject, plagiarism (reproducing or paraphrasing someone else’s words or ideas without citing them), failing to document sources as required in an assignment, using or submitting text (even in modified form) that was generated in whole or in part by automatic text generators such as ChatGPT, helping other students to avoid doing their own reading or thinking or writing, selling a paper or post or exam essay or sharing it with someone who might use it instead of doing his or her own work, using the ideas or wording in others' online posts without citing them, submitting answers or comments online without having studied the relevant materials for yourself, and false excuses for absences or late or missed assignments.
+You have no need to invent excuses, because unmet requirements will affect only my evaluation of your work, they will not affect my respect for you as a person; so false excuses mean that you are attempting to falsify your grade, which in my estimation warrants a course grade of F. See ou.edu/integrity for information on student rights and responsibilities with regard to academic misconduct.
 If you have questions about academic integrity or plagiarism, please ask; my aim is to foster an environment of trust in which you can learn, grow, and try out ideas while being transparent about your thinking and learning.

-At the end of the term you will have the opportunity to answer the university-mandated online questions about this class at eval.ou.edu.
-This may seem like a meaningless exercise, but I actually care a great deal about the insights that students give me in these surveys about themselves, their learning experiences, and my own teaching.
+At the end of the term you will have the opportunity to answer the university's online survey about your experience in this course at ses.ou.edu.
+This may seem like a meaningless exercise, but I actually care a great deal about the insights that students give me in these surveys about their learning experiences.
 There is no way for me to formally require completion of these evaluations, and I never find out which students do and do not fill them out (unless they mention their names in their answers, which can help me understand their comments better).
-But I hope you will agree, when you see how much of myself I poor into this class over the course of the term, that you owe me ten minutes of your time and some honest answers about the class!
-I sincerely want and expect every student to fill out an evaluation.
-Thank you; my future students and I will all be grateful that you did.
+But I hope you will agree, when you see how much of myself I poor into this class over the course of the term, that you owe me ten minutes of your time and some honest answers about the class.
+I sincerely want and expect every student to fill out the survey.
+Thank you; my future students and I will be grateful that you did.

 - Assignments may or may not be accepted late, at the instructor’s discretion.
 Unless arranged in advance, any such lateness will be penalized one letter grade for each interval between class periods (or any fraction thereof) that elapses after the scheduled date.